FlavScents AInsights Entry for Amyris Wood Oil (CAS: 8015-65-4)

 - United States: Recognized as GRAS by FEMA for flavor use.

-- Asia: Generally accepted in Japan and China, though specific regulations may vary.
+- Asia: Generally accepted in Japan and China, but specific regulations may vary.

-- Latin America: Accepted in Brazil and MERCOSUR countries, with some regional variations.
+- Latin America: Accepted in Brazil and MERCOSUR countries, with some variability in specific applications.

-Amyris wood oil is widely accepted for use in both flavors and fragrances, with harmonized regulations across many regions.
-However, formulators should verify specific country regulations to ensure compliance.
+Amyris wood oil is generally recognized as safe for use in both flavors and fragrances, with harmonized assumptions across major markets.
+However, formulators should verify specific regional requirements.

 Citation hooks: FEMA; EFSA; national authority publications